tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

       ![Demo](./images/schemamixinback.png)

-10. In this lab we will be adding two pre built mixins listed below
+10. In this lab, we will be adding two pre-built mixins listed below:

-      - Transaction Details Mixin, and
+      - Transaction Details Mixin EE, and
-      - identities
+      - Identities Mixin EE

-      Search for 'Transaction Details Mixin' Select the mixin and hit Assign Mixin
+      Search for 'Transaction Details Mixin EE'.
+Select the mixin and click "Assign Mixin".

      ![Demo](./images/schemamixin1.png)

-      Your schema will now have the Transaction details object and all of the fields within this object
+      Your schema will now have the transactionDetails object and all of the fields within this object.

       <!---
       ![Demo](./images/schemamixin2.png)